apollographql/apollo-server/docs/source/integrations/building-integrations.md

 ---
-title: Building Integrations for Apollo Server
+title: Building Web Framework Integrations for Apollo Server
 description: ""
 ---

-> This document is intended for integration _authors_.
-Before building your own integration, we recommend first looking to see if there's already a widely used package for your integration of choice that might suit your needs.
+> This document is intended for web framework integration _authors_.
+Before
+> building your own integration, we recommend first looking to see if there's
+> already a widely used package for your integration of choice that might suit
+> your needs.

 One of the driving forces behind Apollo Server 4 is the creation of a stable, well-defined API for processing HTTP requests and responses.
 Apollo Server 4's API enables external collaborators (like you) to build integrations with Apollo Server in their web framework of choice.

 The primary responsibility of an Apollo Server integration is to translate requests and responses between a web framework's native format to the format that `ApolloServer` uses.

 ## Overview

 Let's start by getting a general sense of what an integration package is responsible for.
 This is an outline of the higher-level concepts to get you acquainted with server initialization and the lifecycle of a request.

 ### Ensuring successful startup